Inside look at ATOM 3.0 and the shift toward ID-free mobile targeting

 The internet is now divided into two categories of users: authenticated and anonymized (unauthenticated).
 Authenticated users allow access to identifiers (IDs) or personally identifiable information (PII) — given relevant consent permissions are obtained from the user.
 Meanwhile, unauthenticated users demand anonymity and privacy from personalized advertising.

 Reality check: ID-less is the default.
 For example, we see on our marketplace that only 30% of the iOS user base is authenticated traffic; unauthenticated iOS devices account for 70%.
-While Android devices are still available with GAID, this is bound to change in the next few years as Google continues its efforts toward a more privacy-focused targeting infrastructure with key partners, including Verve Group.
+While Android devices are still available with GAID, this is bound to change in the next few years as Google continues its efforts toward a more privacy-focused targeting infrastructure with key partners, including Verve.

 While the internet user base is split into two, the ID-free solutions landscape is more fragmented than ever, leaving buyers and sellers with multiple technologies to test and validate.
 That said, not all solutions are equally future-proof.
 Popular alternatives like third-party IDs/Universal IDs rely on user consent or authentication — so they only address the smaller pool of users who agree to the silent value exchange of their time, attention, and identity in return for free content.